sonalsannigrahi/Archers-Final/LogBook.md

 Sunho Hwang - This week we began planning on the general game design and what it would require.
 Our first goal would be to figure out the game map, the animations required, etc.

 Minh Tuan Nguyen - Divided the team into smaller subteams for specific tasks, created a basic game class.
 Next week, we will set up basic classes (ie. background, water, ground).

+Hoang Anh Ngo - This week, I began to research on how to create splash screen/main menu screen and Game over screen.
+Start implementing the first lines of code for the Splash screen state.
+Next week, creating functions/buttons for the screens and start to think of the graphics.